planetsizecpu/Cave-In/README.md

 Meet us at the [Red forums](https://gitter.im/red/red) and ask whatever you want to ask, here is the Red dev team ready for answer, and of course me too.
 Have fun! 😉

 Red language is an open source project made by Full Stack/Redlake Technologies @ www.red-lang.org

-Bagman game was a registered trade mark by Stern-Seeburg, all my acknowledgments for this great game!

 **********************************************************************************************************
 INSTRUCTIONS FOR CREATING NEW LEVELS: Read file  zLevelsDesign.txt   please